-Below you will find the first series of notebooks Labrador Publishing House is launching under the footnotes™ brand come October 2020.
-A6 in size with 48 pages of blank ivory 100GSM paper and a sturdy 300GSM cover, they are perfect to carry on your person at all times.
+Below you will find the first series of notebooks Labrador Publishing House (LPH) launched under the footnotes™ brand.
+A6 in size with a sturdy 300GSM cover & 48 pages of blank ivory 100GSM paper that works perfectly with fountain pens and watercolours, you can carry them on your person at all times without being weighed down.
+You can purchase our notebooks at Overjoyed, Kinokuniya, NBC Stationery or Trendlit Publishing in Singapore.
+For bulk orders or other customisations, please write us at: email@example.com

 It is Only After Noon